iman-sharifi-ghb/Inductive-Logic-Programming-ILP-using-Prolog-Programming-Aleph-Metagol-in-Maze/README.md

 7. To find bottum clauses one by one, just use `sat(i).` i is the number of a rule, and use `reduce.` to find rules.

 8. To save extracted rules use `write_rules('filename.txt')`.

+# State Transition using Metagol

+The same problem has been solved using Metagol in this [link](https://github.com/98210184/Inductive-Logic-Programming-using-Prolog-Programming-and-Aleph/tree/main/Maze%20via%20Metagol).